valtyr/chunkymonkey/DESIGN.md

 *   Identifier naming generally makes use of CamelCasing.
 Leading upper/lowercase letter dictates private/public to package, as defined by the Go programming language.

+To ease the above, there are two make targets:

+    $ make fmt  # Format the codebase with gofmt.
+    $ make test # Run all unit tests.

 Top-level architecture